LuisChineaRangel/ChaCha20-cipher/README.md

 1. Encrypts/Decrypts a message after inserting key, counter and nonce values.
 The program will generate a key stream to make a XOR operation with the message.
 2. Similar to option 1, encrypts/decrypts a message giving its ascii code ```(no plain text!)```.
+3. Similar to option 1, encrypts/decrypts a message in hexadecimal form ```(no plain text)```.
-3. Converts a given ascii code to its corresponding string.
+4. Converts a given ascii code to its corresponding string.
 It's important to notice that the ascii code of each character has 3 digits!
   ```
   ■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■
   Introduce ascii code: 072101108108111